 We’re only a phone call away

-Still, nobody wants to spend their vacation untangling fraud.
+Still, nobody wants to spend their vacation untangling identity fraud.
 If you have an Allstate Identity Protection plan and something does come up while you’re away, you won’t have to face it alone.